Pacu: Food fish

 Theodore Roosevelt wrote of catching and eating pacu in his book Through the Brazilian Wilderness.
 He described them as "good-sized, deep-bodied fish," and noted, "They were delicious eating."

 Today, the Amazon river is experiencing a crisis of overfishing.
 Both subsistence fishers and their commercial rivals compete in netting large quantities of pacu, which bring good prices at markets in Brazil and abroad.

 Aquaculture may relieve the overfishing crisis, as well as improve food security by boosting fish supplies.
 Various species of pacu are increasingly being used for warm-water farm fishing around the world.
 Pacu are considered ideal for their tolerance of the low-oxygen water in farm ponds.
 They also don't require a lot of expensive protein in their diet, and can be raised year-round in warm or temperature-controlled environments.

 Research shows that the "flavor of [farmed] pacu is comparable to that of hybrid striped bass, tilapia, and rainbow trout, but superior to catfish."
 In South America, pacu are prized for their sweet, mild flavor.

 Aquarium-raised pacu can be cooked and eaten, but care should be taken to ensure that no toxic medications were used in the aquarium.
 A recipe and preparation instructions are provided on the Greater Seattle Aquarium Society's Web site.

 Incorrect claim of testicle-biting

-In 2013, a pacu was caught in the Øresund, a strait between Sweden and Denmark.
+In 2013, a pacu was caught in the Øresund Sound, a strait between Sweden and Denmark.
 This led to media reports mistakenly warning that the fish could attack testicles.
 The reports were based on a joke (referring to their actual feeding on tree nuts) that was not meant to be taken seriously.
 Nevertheless, their very strong jaws made for crushing plant seeds and the like means that fishermen and aquarists sometimes are warned about the powerful bite that may cause traumatic injuries.